-The "Guidelines" Information Memo is reprinted below, reflecting the aforementioned revisions.
+The information contained in the Guidelines Information Memos is reprinted below and includes the aforementioned updates and revisions.

-NOTE: The following version of this Guidelines Information Memo supersedes all previously published versions.
+NOTE: The following version of this Information Memo supersedes all previously published versions of the Guidelines Information Memos.

-OCC has been asked questions about how the adjustment policy for cash dividends or distributions will be administered and to provide examples of how the new adjustment approach might be applied to actual or hypothetical situations.
+OCC has received questions about how the adjustment policy for cash dividends or distributions is administered and to provide examples of how the policy might be applied to actual or hypothetical situations.
 The purpose of this Memo is to respond to some of these questions.
-A review of the adjustment policy is presented below, followed by a number of "FAQ's".
+A review of the adjustment policy is presented below, followed by a number of FAQs.

-The Definition of "Ordinary" Cash Dividends - The "New Method"
+The Definition of "Ordinary" Cash Dividends

 Under the changes to the OCC By-Laws which became effective in February 2009, a cash dividend or distribution will be considered ordinary (regardless of size) if it is declared pursuant to a policy or practice of paying such dividends on a quarterly or other regular basis.
-Dividends paid outside such practice will be considered non-ordinary.
-OCC will normally adjust for non-ordinary dividends unless the amount is less than \$12.50 per contract.
-The determination of whether a given cash dividend is "ordinary" according to this definition will be made by adjustment panels of the OCC Securities Committee.
-(These adjustment panels are convened for the purpose of determining the appropriate contract adjustment under the OCC By-Laws in response to corporate events.
-They are composed of two representatives of each exchange that trades the affected option and a representative of OCC who votes only in the event of a tie.
-The adjustment panels consider each corporate event on a case by case basis.)
+Dividends paid outside such a policy or practice will be considered non-ordinary.
+OCC will normally adjust for non-ordinary dividends unless the